cswartzvi/hamilton/docs/reference/lifecycle-hooks/SlackNotifierHook.rst

 plugins.h_slack.SlackNotifier
 =============================

-Provides a Slack notifier for Hamilton execution.
+Provides a Slack notifier for Apache Hamilton execution.
 Must have `slack_sdk` installed to use it:

 `pip install sf-hamilton[slack]` (use quotes if using zsh)